 More information of their values and practices are available here

 Through Basha's charitable arm, Friends of Basha, they also have a training

 Today, driven by the needs of the many thousands of women in Bangladesh who are forced into lives they are deeply ashamed of, Basha passionately continues to create alternative opportunities one job at a time – through sales of our life-giving, one-of-a-kind products.
-Its founder, Robin says the most powerful impact for her was watching the sharp pain from abuse and trauma be replaced with hope and peace on the women's faces.
+Its founder, Robin, says the most powerful impact for her was watching the sharp pain from abuse and trauma being replaced with hope and peace on the women's faces.

 Watch what is involved in created their home decor product with ancient artisan methods.